Q. What is the title of the degree conferred through this program?

 Q. Does the program provide specialty areas of study within the area of Health Services Administration?

 A. Yes.
-Two tracks with multiple specialties are offered: All students select one specialty.
+Two group tracks with multiple specialties are offered: All students select one specialty.

 Please note that all courses and lists are subject to change.